Welcome to Atomikos

-In no event will ATOMIKOS be liable for any damages whatsoever including – but not restricted to – lost revenue or profits or other direct, indirect, special, incidental, cover, or consequential damages, even if advised of the possibility of such damages, except to the extent applicable law, if any, provides otherwise.
+Except for where explicitly acknowledged by ATOMIKOS, ATOMIKOS will not be liable for any damages whatsoever including – but not restricted to – lost revenue or profits or other direct, indirect, special, incidental, cover, or consequential damages, even if advised of the possibility of such damages, except to the extent applicable law, if any, provides otherwise.

 This is the full and final agreement between you and ATOMIKOS, and it supersedes any promises, representations or agreements relating to the subject of this agreement.
 This agreement may be changed only if you and an ATOMIKOS authorized representative do so in writing.
 No inconsistent, additional, or pre-printed terms on your purchase order or other business form apply.

 Our support fees are paid up-front in order to guarantee availability of our support staff.
 For this reason, we do not offer refunds.